-I'm a big fan of CovertKit's free forever plan, which supports up to 1000 subscribers, along with unlimited landing pages, a customizable domain, and unlimited traffic.
+I’m a big fan of CovertKit’s free forever plan, which supports up to 1,000 number of subscribers, along with unlimited landing pages, a customizable domain, and unlimited traffic.

-Paid subscriptions are expensive, with prices starting from $29 per month for a basic 1000 subscriber plan.
+Paid subscriptions are expensive, with prices starting from $9/month for a Creator plan.
 As per normal, prices increase as your contact list grows.

 Why Use ConvertKit instead of Mailchimp